 It depends on the meat grinding volume you’re looking for.
 If you plan to use the meat grinder 2-3 times a week, then go for the electric meat grinder.

 And those occasional users’ best bet is the manual meat grinder.
-I like manual meat grinders because they cost less, are easy to transport, and are less prone to get faulty.
+I like manual meat grinders because they cost less, are easy to transport, and are less prone to breaking down.
 Besides, there is no power demand to operate.
 Cool.

 What happens if there are bones in the ground meat?

 Don’t worry.
-The blade of the meat grinder is strong enough to crush the bones.
+The meat grinder’s blade is strong enough to crush the bones.
 But it can only slice through softer meats like chicken, waterfowl, rabbit, ducks, and other small birds.

-The slicing gets easier when the bones cool down.
-But remove them from the refrigerator before it freezes up and becomes a piece of steel.
-Now that is bad for your meat grinder’s blade.
+Slicing becomes easier when the bones cool.
+But remove them from the refrigerator before they freeze and become a piece of steel.
+Now, that is bad for your meat grinder’s blade.

 Do I even need a meat grinder?

 I don’t see why not.
-Because you love meatballs and your kids probably love sausages.
+You love meatballs, and your kids probably love sausages.
 Of course, you can buy frozen sausage and meatballs from the supermarket.
-But which is better?
-Grinding fresh meats to make them or buy processed food with the extra cost?
+But which is better, grinding fresh meat to make them or buying processed food at an extra cost?

-What is the right size of the meat grinder?
+What is the right size for the meat grinder?

 The size of the meat grinder depends on two things.
-The plate/tray size is on top of the feeding tube and the plate where the ground meat comes out of.
-So you need to read the specifications very well before buying the meat grinder.
+The plate/tray size is on top of the feeding tube and the plate where the ground meat comes from.
+So you must read the specifications exceptionally well before buying the meat grinder.

 Wrapping Up

 If you don’t have a meat grinder yet, consider getting one.
 Why?
-Be because you can make cookie dough, grind meat and vegetables, and make some meatballs and sausages.
-Since you already know how to make a meat grinder work properly, it shouldn’t be a bad investment to experience the miracles of meatballs, my friend.
+Because you can make cookie dough, grind meat and vegetables, and make meatballs and sausages.
+Since you already know how to make a meat grinder work properly, it shouldn’t be a poor investment to experience the miracles of meatballs, my friend.